Skip to content

 • RIF risk and risk tolerance

-No personal data collected.
+No personal data is stored.
 Decision-support only, not financial advice.

-The quiz evaluates eight dimensions across your situation and scores each answer against a 100-point model.
+The quiz scores eight dimensions of your situation against a 100-point model.
 Higher scores indicate a stronger financial case for accepting the offer; lower scores favor staying.

 DimensionWeightWhat it measures